charles-azam/deepengineer/README.md

 - Google Cloud run for hosting
 - OVH to buy the domain name
 - GCR to store the smolagents agents

+## prompt

+I want to create and deploy an engineering deepsearch web application.
+So engineer would ask a question, maybe providing some additional context with pdfs files and the deepsearch would answer the question.
+The answer will be given in markdown so there must be a way to display it in streaming.
+Also, the user must be given hindsight of what the agent is doing while he is working.

+The front end must be minimalistic and remind the user that he is an engineer.

+I want to use supabase for the authentification, stripe for payment and GCP for the rest.

+The front must be react and the back fastAPI.

+Help build that application and guide me through.

+To do this I would need authentification with supabase.
+The users need to autoticate first, I would manually grant them the ressources and then they would have a limited number of credits that they can extend by paying.

+I want to deploy this application.
+Being able to manage my costs are absolutely critical.
+I want to avoid any budget overload, I would rather my app to crash (this is just a demonstrator).
+For the AI backend, I would be using smolagents along with FastAPI, but I was thinking hosting the smolagents part on another server so that the backend of my application would connect to this server.
+This server would be a ec2 or something.
+For the backend of the website, you could really choose anything, but if you choose python take fastAPI, if not python choose a typescript backend.